gogoliri/audio_processing/README.md

 - data.py: the file contains functions to normalized raw data and save to normalized_* folders

+notebook calls for this file

-- experiments.ipynb: main notebook. display histograms, plots and train neural network
+- experiments.ipynb: main notebook. generate normalized data, display histograms, plot spectrograms and train neural network

 - COMPSGN120_Audio_Project.pdf: the report file of the project

-- file_structure: for the grader, how should the data folders be structured

 - README.md: instruction file.